 Considered a native of India, aubergines are a warm-season crop that can be a challenge to grow in the British climate.
-They are better suited to the cloistered environment of an unheated greenhouse, tunnel or conservatory, though some varieties might be worth trying outdoors in the southern part of Britain.
+They are better suited to the cloistered environment of a greenhouse, tunnel or conservatory, though some varieties might be worth trying outdoors in the southern part of Britain.

 After germination, seedlings started in seed trays should be pricked-out and replanted into 9cm pots when two true leaves have developed.
 However, seedlings grown in modules can be transferred, compost and all, into pots at a later date when the cells are filled with roots.